waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **After EVERY map transition, system warning, or unexpected event (e.g., phone call):**
   1. I MUST immediately re-verify my `current_map_id` and `current_position`.
   2. I MUST discard any previous plan based on a now-invalidated location and re-evaluate my next action from the correct state.
 - Failure to adhere to this protocol is the root cause of all major strategic failures and wasted turns.
+Trusting my own memory leads to critical hallucinations.

 # STRATEGIC PROTOCOL